crisbal/Flask-Blog-Blueprint/README.md

 ##What is blog-blueprint?

-blog-blueprint is a blueprint for Flask that add a blog system to any website running on Flask.
+blog-blueprint is a blueprint for Flask that adds a blog system to any website running on Flask.

-You can view blueprint as an extensions for your Flask app and each blueprint is 100% indipendent from other blueprints and from the main app.
+You can view a blueprint as an extensions for your Flask app and each blueprint is 100% indipendent from other blueprints and from the main app.

 ##What does blog-blueprint offer?